andrewt3000/web_development/README.md

 An early problem for adoption of serverless was running the environment locally for development.
 Azure function development is now [integrated into VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp) through a plugin.

+Alternative: serverless containers such as kubernetes. [comparison of serverless containers and functions](https://www.simplethread.com/serverless-im-a-big-kid-now/)

 #### Cloud agnostic Frameworks
 One solution to vendor lockin is to use another 3rd party.